-“Mediation is a process in which the parties to a dispute, with the assistance of a neutral third party (the mediator), identify the disputed issues, develop options, consider alternatives and endeavour to reach an agreement.
-The mediator has no advisory or determinative role in regard to the content of the dispute or the outcome of its resolution, but may advise on or determine the process of mediation whereby resolution is attempted.”
+Mediation is a process in which the parties to a dispute, with the assistance of a neutral third party (the mediator), identify the disputed issues, develop options, consider alternatives and endeavour to reach an agreement.
+The mediator often has no advisory or determinative role regarding the content of the dispute or its resolution but may advise on or determine the mediation process.

 The mediator can provide you with opportunities to explore and name the sources of your conflict in a caring environment.

 2. Mediation: The Process